 Individual and Group Counseling: Counseling is available both on-site and at agency locations.
 Families address concerns relating to domestic violence, substance abuse, effects of homelessness and any concerns with the children.

-Empowerment & Life Skills Classes: PATH offers a variety of empowerment and life skills programs designed to accomodate the needs of the women in the program.
-These unique programs allow women in our program to esablish a solid foundation as they begin to restructure their lives.
+Empowerment & Life Skills Classes: PATH offers a variety of empowerment and life skills programs designed to accommodate the needs of the women in the program.
+These unique programs allow women in our program to establish a solid foundation as they begin to restructure their lives.
 Partnering with local community service agencies, volunteers, and other Lighthouse programs, PATH women are able to receive training in the following areas: financial education, parenting & child development, nutrition, budgeting, time management, career coaching, and other household management classes.

 Children’s Services: PATH’s Children Learning Center is licensed by the State of Michigan and includes an on-site Infant/Toddler program, a Montessori program as well as after school enrichment programs, summer camp, and a high school completion program.

 Learn more about PATH's Children's Services here.